What is primitive navigation?

 For most of us, this isn’t too big of an issue in the grand scheme of things.
 In our regular daily lives, while we might be in a hurry to reach our destination, it is rarely ever a true life-or-death situation.

 Lost in the woods, though?
 That can go from worrisome to downright scary pretty quick.
-Evacuating an urban area ahead of a coming danger and getting lost along the way could also be problematic.
+Evacuating an urban area ahead of danger and getting lost along the way could also be problematic.

-Knowing how to find basic compass direction in either of those situations could be quite crucial.
+Knowing how to find basic compass directions in either of those situations could be quite crucial.

 A Compass is a Better Option